dayglojesus/managedmac/classes/index.md

 These classes comprise the essential functionality of the module.
 Each class represents an aspect of configuration.

-Some group configuration options together under a single heading, other activate services or specific features of the OS X platform.
+Some group configuration options together under a single heading, others activate services or specific features of the OS X platform.

 <a id="managedmac"></a>
 #### managedmac